openvinotoolkit/model_server/docs/llm/reference.md

 There are several known limitations which are expected to be addressed in the coming releases:

 - Metrics related to text generation are not exposed via `metrics` endpoint.
 Key metrics from LLM calculators are included in the server logs with information about active requests, scheduled for text generation and KV Cache usage.
-It is possible to track in the metrics the number of active generation requests using metric called `ovms_graphs_running`.
+It is possible to track in the metrics the number of active generation requests using metric called `ovms_current_graphs`.
 Also tracking statistics for request and responses is possible.
 [Learn more](../metrics.md)
 - Multi modal models are not supported yet.
 Images can't be sent now as the context.
 - `logprobs` parameter is not supported currently in greedy search (temperature=0) and in streaming mode.
 It includes only a single logprob and do not include values for input tokens.